saasbook/Berkeley-Student-Food-Collective/README.md

 - How to update the banner image on the discovery page: Go into app/assets/images and add the image file.
 Rename it to discovery_image.jpeg
 - If you need to create an admin account or access to decrypting the API key, please message cs169@berkeley.edu

-### Known Bugs

-- The all products page does not properly display all products on Heroku.
-This functionality is fully working in our local environment and only seems to be messing up on Heroku.
-All backend functionality related to products is still working on Heroku as well as our local environment.